How to Save on Hotel Booking

 Savings is the name of the game in corporate travel.
 As a travel manager, you’re always looking to negotiate the best contracts, find the best deals and secure the best hotels at the lowest possible prices.

 Are you doing everything you can to ensure that you’re maximizing savings?
-If not, here’s a look at 5 ways you can get better corporate rates for hotels.
+If not, here’s a look at 5 ways you can get better corporate rates for hotel bookings.

 The travel industry represents a marketplace where providers compete for your business.
 This gives you negotiating power.
 When you choose to consolidate your bookings with one hotel chain or hospitality provider, you can often negotiate rates that are far lower than what you would pay if just booking a one-off night.